-Code Realize would have to be one of my favorite Otome visual novel titles.
+Code Realize would have to be one of my favorite Otome / Visual Novel titles.
 It’s one of those “play it once ~ and become a fan for life” type games.
-I pretty much got fully invested with the characters quickly as each of their story pacings were consistently good in every route.
+I pretty much got fully invested with the characters quickly as each of their story pacings were consistently good, every route.

 Perhaps its only downside was that the game was too long, it probably took me 40-50 hours to finish the entire thing.
 So if you’re not very fond of lengthy gameplays, it’s narratives may turn you off.

 Although, I do strongly believe that Code Realize is worth your time and money for that matter. *wink*

 Code Realize was actually one of the first few titles I’ve played that sucked me right into the otome niche.
 I want to recommend this game, not only to otome fans but also to visual novel junkies like myself who enjoys gorgeous art, amazing storylines, and very likable characters (consider the hot male sprites a plus).